python-hyper/h11/README.rst

 about this being a problem in practice.
 But I'm not majorly opposed to adding support for more features here either.

-This is all the headers defined in RFC 7230 except for:
-``TE`` (irrelevant because we don't support any ``Transfer-Encoding`` besides ``chunked``), ``Trailer`` (nothing for us to do)

 Protocol changing/upgrading: h11 has has full support for transitioning to a new protocol, via either Upgrade: headers (e.g., ``Upgrade: websocket``) or the ``CONNECT`` method.
-Note that this *doesn't* mean that h11 actually implements the WebSocket protocol -- though a no-I/O h2-style WebSocket implementation would indeed be pretty sweet, someone should do that.
+Note that this *doesn't* mean that h11 actually *implements* the WebSocket protocol -- though a no-I/O h2-style WebSocket implementation would indeed be pretty sweet, someone should definitely implement that.
 It just means that h11 has the hooks needed to let you implement hand-off to a different protocol.

 Currently we implement support for "obsolete line folding" when reading HTTP headers.
 This is an optional part of the spec --